Registration is now OPEN!

 University of Glasgow

-I'm a PhD student in John Christie's lab, where I'm studying the blue-light signalling pathway underpinning seedling phototropism.
+Hannah is a PhD student in John Christie's lab, where she studies the blue-light signalling pathway underpinning seedling phototropism.

 Ira Trivedi